 The mission of the Department of Social Sciences is to conduct innovative social science research and teach skills to empower our students to contribute to a better society.
 We seek to explore and reveal how society, politics, and culture shape human lives, attitudes, and actions.
 We strive to make our students more effective and valuable as citizens, scholars, and professionals through teaching the skills of social analysis, public administration, research, writing, and social action.

 The Department of Social Sciences equips students to exercise political and social responsibility at the local, state, national, and international levels.
-Our programs prepare undergraduates for advanced study in graduate and professional school in a variety fields, including a five-year BA-to-MPA (Master of Public Administration) two-in-one degree program, and careers in all levels of government, public administration, international relations, human services, and the private sector.
+Our programs prepare undergraduates for advanced study in graduate and professional school in a variety fields and careers in all levels of government, public administration, international relations, human services, and the private sector.